 Please note that I may earn a small commission from purchases made through product links in this article.
 As an Amazon Associate I earn from qualifying purchases.

 Why did the chicken cross the road?
-If you said because it was free range, this may not be entirely true.
+If you said it was free range, this may not be entirely true.
 How Free Range Are Your Eggs?

 But how much space does a chicken comfortably need? and how does this effect the quality of the eggs, and the ultimate cost to the consumer?